 Strategy ENV-4d.
-Support reductions in oil and gas production and development related emissions, update the local Operator's Agreement, and collaborate regionally on strategies to reduce emissions.
+Support reductions in oil and gas production and development related emissions, update the local Operators Agreement and collaborate regionally on strategies to reduce emissions.

-Studies have shown that regional emissions transported from oil and gas operations, such as Volatile Organic Compound (VOC) emissions from pipes, valves and storage tanks, are one of the largest contributors to high ground level ozone measurements in Fort Collins.
+Studies have shown that regional emissions transported from oil and gas operations, such as Volatile Organic Compound (VOC) emissions from pipes, valves and storage tanks, are one of the largest contributors to high around level ozone measurements in Fort Collins.
 Additionally, Fort Collins community members have expressed continuing concern about the human and environmental health impacts from oil and gas operations, particularly from the hydraulic fracturing treatment used on most Colorado wells.

-State Regulations - Oil and gas development in Colorado is regulated by the Colorado Oil and Gas Conservation Commission (COGCC).
-Periodically, the Colorado Department of Health and Environment (CDPHE) and the Colorado Oil and Gas Conservation Commission (COGCC) engage in rule-making activity related to oil and gas emissions, and the City monitors and responds to State regulatory changes that might affect regional transport of pollutants and/or local authority regarding oil and gas regulations.
-With the passage of SB 19-181 on April 3, 2019, the City expects to be engaged with several of the new rulemakings related to protecting public health, safety, welfare, the environment and increasing the scope of local authority.
+State Regulations.
+Oil and gas development in Colorado are regulated by the Colorado Oil and Gas Conservation Commission (COGCC) with air emissions regulated by the Colorado Department of Health and Environment (CDPHE) Air Pollution Control Commission (APCC).
+With the passage of Senate Bill 19-181 on April 3, 2019, the City has engaged in several new rulemakings at the State level related to protecting public health, safety, welfare, the environment and increasing the scope of local authority.

-- Local Government Designee Program The City participates in the COGCC's Local Governmental Designee (LGD) program, which establishes a point of contact between the COGCC and individual counties and municipalities.
+Local Government Designee Program.
+The City participates in the COGCC's Local Governmental Designee (LGD) program, which establishes a point of contact between the COGCC and individual counties and municipalities.
 The LGD is notified of activities such as submittal of new permits, can request extension of public comment periods for permit applications, and can participate in COGCC hearings.
-Both the City and Larimer County have LGDs as points of contact, and the LGDs share information regarding oil and gas activity in the City's Growth Management Area (GMA). - Land Use Code The City's Land Use Code includes setback requirements for new development around existing wells and other oil and gas infrastructure (called reciprocal setbacks).
+Both the City and Larimer County have LGDs as points of contact, and the LGDs share information regarding oil and gas activity in the City's Growth Management Area (GMA).

+Land Use Code.
+The City's Land Use Code includes setback requirements for new development around existing wells and other oil and gas infrastructure (called reciprocal setbacks).
 These rules were updated in 2018.
-Conversely, the COGCC regulations include setbacks for the proximately of new wells to existing development. - Operators Agreement Currently, the City administers and Operators Agreement with the oil and gas operator that is within City limits.
-The agreement contains requirements for air sampling and other Best Management Practices (BMPs) for new wells drilled within Fort Collins City limits.
+Conversely, the COGCC regulations include setbacks for the proximately of new wells to existing development.

+Operators Agreement.
+Currently, the City administers and Operators Agreement with the sole oil and gas operator that is within City limits.
+The agreement contains requirements for air sampling and other Best Management Practices (BMPs) for existing and new wells associated with this operator within Fort Collins' City limits.

+OIL AND GAS PRODUCTION SOURCES

+NEAR-TERM PROGRAMS

-NEAR-TERM PROGRAMS DESCRIPTION LAND USE CODE Implement updates to Land Use Code to provide additional clarity for siting of new oil and gas wells and infrastructure, including consideration of comprehensive updates to complement or replace requirements in the current Operators Agreement.
-Lead City Entity: Planning, Development & Transportation Sphere of Influence: Direct Internal Partners: Environmental Services, City Attorney's Office, City Council EMERGENCY MANAGEMENT PLAN Work with oil and gas facility operator to update an emergency management plan outlining a coordinated inter-agency response for spills or other events.
-Lead City Entity: Office of Emergency Management Sphere of Influence: Direct Internal Partners: Environmental Services, Environmental Regulatory Affairs External Partners: PFA, Larimer County, O&G Operators, COGCC REGIONAL COLLABORATION Collaborate with Larimer County to update and implement regulations in and near the GMA, and on City owned property outside of City limits such as Soapstone Natural Area and Meadow Springs Ranch.
+LAND USE CODE

+Implement updates to the Land Use Code to provide additional clarity for siting of new oil and gas wells and infrastructure, including consideration of comprehensive updates to complement or replace requirements in the current Operators Agreement.

+Internal Partners: Environmental Services, City

+Attorney's Office, City Council

+EMERGENCY MANAGEMENT PLAN

+Work with oil and gas facility operator to update an emergency management plan outlining a coordinated interagency response for spills or other events.
+Lead City Entity: Office of Emergency

+Management

+Internal Partners: Environmental Services,

+Environmental Regulatory Affairs

+External Partners: PFA, Larimer County, O&G

+Operators, COGCC

+REGIONAL COLLABORATION

+Collaborate with Larimer County to update and implement regulations in and near the GMA, and on City-owned property outside of City limits such as Soapstone Natural Area and Meadow Springs Ranch.

 In 2019, Larimer County formed an Oil and Gas Task Force to develop County level regulations to supplement State regulations that mitigate impacts on land use and public health and address industry changes.

+Internal Partners: Environmental Services, Natural

+Areas

-Lead City Entity: Planning, Development & Transportation Sphere of Influence: Direct Internal Partners: Environmental Services, Natural Areas External Partners: COGCC, Larimer County
+External Partners: COGCC, Larimer County